 Income for purposes of support is “net income.”
 Net income is gross income from any source less taxes and mandatory retirement and union dues.

 Basic child support is intended to cover the following for the child in question:

 Responsibility for other expenses, such as child care and health insurance premiums, is assigned to the parties, depending on who pays them directly and usually in proportion to their incomes, and added to the base amount.

 It is always wise to seek legal counsel, but it is not mandatory to have an attorney represent you at the support conference.
-If either party does not agree with the guideline amount calculated at the conference, they can request the case be listed for a Master Hearing.
-All plaintiff's are entitled to a staff attorney to represent them at the Master Hearing.
+If either party does not agree with the guideline amount calculated at the conference, they can request the case be listed for a Support Hearing.
+Most plaintiff’s are entitled to a staff attorney to represent them at the Support Hearing.

 If he/she has been properly served with notice of the conference, regardless of whether plaintiff or defendant, an order may be entered in his/her absence.